Trisdoan/How-to-have-a-balanced-work-life/README.md

 ### Fill daily_stress with median

-There are not too much nills in this column.
-I used common approach "median" to replace those nulls
+There are not too much nills in this column(below 10%).
+I used common approach **"median"** to replace those nulls

 ```python
 #Check null or not